Rooted America: Immobility and Segregation of the Intercounty Migration Network: RESULTS

-Panel C of Figure~\ref{fig:poli} visualizes the relationship between the percentage of the Democratic votes in the 2008 election and the composition of the in-migrants and out-migrants for each county.
-The upper left panel shows that the higher the Democratic vote in 2008, the larger the proportion of migrants coming from a Democratic county, and the smaller the proportion of migrants coming from a Republican county, as shown in the upper-right panel.
-Similarly, the lower panels suggests that more Democratic votes in 2008 of a county is associated with a larger proportion of migrants moving to a Democratic county, but a smaller proportion to a Republican county.
-Overall, the figures reveal a clear and strong pattern of political sorting, with less migration between counties with distinct political environments than those with similar political environments.
+Panel C of Figure 4 visualizes the relationship between the percentage of the Democratic votes in the 2008 election and the composition of the in-migrants and out-migrants for each county.
+The upper left panel shows that the higher the Democratic vote in 2008, the larger the proportion of migrants coming from a Democratic county, and the smaller the proportion of migrants coming from a Republican county, as shown in the lower-left panel.
+Similarly, the right-hand column suggests that a larger share of 2008 Democratic votes within a county is associated with a larger proportion of out-migrants moving to a Democratic county, and a smaller proportion to a Republican county.
+Overall, the figures reveal a clear and strong pattern of political sorting, where less population migrate between counties with distinct political environments than those with similar political environments.